enochiankim/data-engineering-zoomcamp-2023_Final_Project/README.md

 * What was the average daily trading volume of FAANG stocks during this period?
 * Which FAANG company had the highest percentage increase in stock price during this period?

-The problem that I had was that, the dataset were separated between the 5 companies.
+Some of the problems that I was faced with the project was that, the dataset was separated between the 5 companies.
-I needed to find a way to combine the dataset together to order to run an analysis on the data and answer the questions.
+While trying to achieve the goals of the project. (mentioned in the overview section) I needed to find a way to combine the dataset together to order to run an analysis on the data and answer the questions.

+## Technologies